Volunteering Frequently Asked Questions (FAQs)

 Will I be paid expenses for my volunteering?

 If you are giving your time and expertise free, you should not have to make a financial commitment.
 We encourage organisations to cover their volunteers’ out of pocket expenses such as travel.
-The organisation should also provide tools, protective clothing and the like if needed.
+The organisation should also provide tools, PPE, and training wherever needed.

 I don’t want an active task.
 Can I still help?